google/flax/docs/nnx/surgery.md

     return self.linear2(x)
 ```

-## Pythonic module manipulations
+## Pythonic module manipulation

-Model surgery is easiest when you already have a fully fleshed-out model loaded with correct parameters, and you don't intend to change your model definition code.
+Doing model surgery is easiest when you already have a fully fleshed-out model loaded with correct parameters, and you don't intend to change your model definition code.

-You can make a variety of pythonic operations on its submodules, like swapping in/out, sharing modules/weights, monkeypatching, etc. See a few code examples below.
+You can perform a variety of Pythonic operations on its sub-modules, such as sub-module swapping, module sharing, variable sharing, and monkey-patching:

 ```python